-According to a press release by the Federal Ministry of Finance, additional bonuses of up to €1,500 that employers pay to their employees between 1 March 2020 and 31 December 2020 will be free from tax and social security contributions.
+Additional bonuses of up to €1,500 that employers pay to their employees between 1 March 2020 and 30 June 2021 are free from tax and social security contributions.
 This is to recognise employees' special efforts during the covid-19 pandemic.